logrjam/NV_batch/README.md

 pip install -r requirements.txt

+6. When the code runs, it will save the generated figures into a few locations.
+You need to make sure these folders exist beforehand.
+7. Create the following folders at the specified path if they don't already exist:

+C:\USDA\Work\ReportDocs\Jeff_WSOR_Docs\Figs

+C:\USDA\Work\ReportDocs\Jeff_WSOR_Docs\PDFs

+C:\USDA\Work\ReportDocs\Jeff_WSOR_Docs\WordDocs

 ## Configuration (every time you generate the report for a new month/year)
 1. Open config.txt in notepad or whatever text editor you prefer and set the ReportYear and ReportMonth appropriately